 - Who are you targeting?

 - What information do you want to get across?

 - What is the goal of sharing this information?

 Let’s say that you’re trying to explain to high school students the process of applying for a college, with the ultimate goal of getting those students to find your website informative and helpful.
 You should do your research ahead of time to determine what these students are interested in learning.
 Then, find ways to present that with the limited space you have while avoiding language that is too dry or technical.
 On the other hand, if you’re targeting business people looking to retire, you’ll be talking to a demographic that’s more likely used to more technical language.
 Both demographics are also known to have different tastes in visual design and formatting.

-Once you know exactly who you’re trying to target, what information that group is interested in, and what your ultimate goal is, you can work on creating the infographic.
+Once you know exactly who you’re trying to target, what information that group is interest in, and what your ultimate goal is, you can work on creating the infographic.

 2. Keep It Simple